electronstudio/low_latency_dictation/README.md

 You can double-click the tray icon to start or to paste the transcription into the active window.
 Right click for menu.

+Requires libnotify to be installed for the popup notifications:

+    sudo apt install libnotify-bin

 ### Windows